ahmza48/web-scrapping/README.md

 # web-scrapping
-python scripts for multiple web scrapping projects using BeautifulSoup
+python scripts for multiple web scrapping projects using BeautifulSoup and Selenium